Day 7 (Thursday, April 30)

 At the end of my shift, I go below for a nap.
 When I come back to make lunch and ask about our little friend, Andy gives me a look and then says, with a too-cheerful smile, “Oh!
 He finally got close enough to land and flew away!”
 I choose to believe him, as I prefer happy endings.
 Hopefully Mr. Bird is building a new life for himself in Miami.

-(Andy) As the day goes on, the winds start to slowly rotate clockwise until they are at a favorable angle, coming from our starboard side and allowing us to go to a port tack and use both sails again.
+(Andy) As the day goes on, the winds start to slowly rotate clockwise until they are at a favorable angle, coming from our starboard side and allowing us to use both sails again.
 Gratitude perks up to a brisk 7-8 knots.
 We cut the engine and proceed on wind and solar power alone.

 Let me say that the Gulf Stream is an amazing thing.
 It’s a current of strong, warm water that flows like a river through the Atlantic from where we are now all the way to Newfoundland, and when you get into it, there is no doubt.
 Picture how it feels when you step onto a moving sidewalk at the airport.
 This time, we are traveling with the Gulf Stream, and our speed increases to 10 knots (about 11.5 MPH).
 We are moving!
 This is more like it, and I radio the Dawn Rae to let them know conditions are rapidly improving for us.
 They are still about 12 miles behind us, but they are seeing their speed pick up as well with winds shifting favorably.
 In the afternoon, we finally catch our first sight of the beautiful U.S. of A.